libsl3 1.3.51003

 sl3::Command

-A sl3::Command is a compiled SQL statement which can contain parameters.
+An sl3::Command is a compiled SQL statement which can contain parameters.

-sl3::Database::prepare does create a command.
+sl3::Database::prepare creates a command.

 If a command has parameters the types are specified at creation.